 How to Clear an Overgrown Lawn

-This page is a general DIY guide to help mow and clean up your homes overgrown yard.
-Using these basic lawn care tips and professional products listed throughout this article can help reclaim your lawns health and height.
+This page is a general DIY guide to help mow and clean up your home's overgrown yard.
+These basic lawn care tips and professional products listed throughout this article can help reclaim your lawn's health and height.

-In what seems like no time at all, turfgrass can quickly overtake your yard with little rain, sunshine, and mowing.
-This results in grass that has grown past your knees, which can be difficult to mow, and if left untreated can create a suitable environment for a variety of pests from rats to snakes, and weeds.
-All of which affect the health and appearance of your lawn, resulting in a longer yard care program.
+With little rain, sunshine, and mowing, turfgrass can quickly overtake your yard in what seems like no time at all.
+This results in grass that has grown past your knees, which can be difficult to mow.
+If left untreated, it can create a suitable environment for a variety of pests, from rats to snakes and weeds.
+All of these affect the health and appearance of your lawn, resulting in a longer yard care program.

-When the bushes have grown out of control, grass reaches a tall height, and weeds are found across your yard its hard to know where and when to begin.
-However, there is never a right time and the longer your grass remains tall the worse the infestation will become.
-By following the methods and products listed in this DIY guide, you will clear tall grass and leave behind a healthy, controllable lawn without adding additional damages to it and your equipment being used.
+When the bushes have grown out of control, grass reaches a tall height, and weeds are found across your yard, it's hard to know where and when to begin.
+However, there is never a right time, and the longer your grass remains tall, the worse the infestation will become.
+By following the methods and products listed in this DIY guide, you will clear tall grass and leave behind a healthy, controllable lawn without adding additional damage to it and your equipment being used.

 Clean Up Yard Debris